MortezaAdl/SiameseFC/README.md

+This code is a debugged version of the code provided by "Zhenghao Zhao" at this link.: https://github.com/zzh142857/SiameseFC-tf
 # SiamFC-tf
 This repository is the tensorflow implementation of both training and evaluation of SiamFC described in the paper [*Fully-Convolutional Siamese nets for object tracking*](https://www.robots.ox.ac.uk/~luca/siamese-fc.html).
 The code is revised on the base of the evaluation-only version code from the repository of the auther of this paper(https://github.com/torrvision/siamfc-tf).